-Project supervisor: Project coordinator: To be nominated by the student (together with project topic) Dr Jayashri Ravishankar, Room EE124D, jayashri.ravishankar@unsw.edu.au
+Project supervisor:To be nominated by the student (together with project topic)Project coordinator:Dr. Aron Michael, Hilmer Buliding 648, a.michael@unsw.edu.au

 Consultations: About the project work, technical inquiries should be directed to the project supervisor whereas general administrative inquiries should be directed to the MEngSc project coordinator.
-ALL email enquiries should be made from your student email address with ELEC9771 in the subject line; otherwise they will not be answered.
+All email enquiries should be made from your student email address with ELEC9771 in the subject line; otherwise they will not be answered.

-Keeping Informed: Announcements may be made via email (to your student email address).
+Keeping Informed: Announcements may be made via email (to your student email address) and/or via online learning and teaching platforms - in this course, we will use Moodle https://moodle.telt.unsw.edu.au/login/index.php.
 Please note that you will be deemed to have received this information, so you should take careful note of all announcements.
+The Moodle name of this course is: ELEC9771(MEngSc Project Part A) S1_2017.